 D. 76% Cotton, 24% EME T400

 Let’s consider only the first three for now.
-If you take a fashion brand, say Calvin Klein, and you try three jeans from its Skinny line, each one made of a different A, B and C fabric blend, you will immediately notice that the differences between these three models are astonishing.
+If you take a fashion brand, say Calvin Klein, and you try three jeans from its Skinny line, each one made of a different A, B and C fabric blend, you will immediately notice that the differences between those three models are astonishing.

 And then there is blend C, which is actually the way to go, since it’s the best of both worlds: the 6% of Elastomultiester provides the comfort of blend B, while maintaining the shape of blend A, and this combination is as good as it gets.
 To be completely honest with you, blend A still defines the thigh a bit more, and it makes your legs look a bit stronger as a result, but blend C is just much more comfortable, and its shape still looks great.
 The only downside of blend C is that is much rarer to find compared to the other two blends.
-As a side note, a few manufacturers decided to go for 6% of everyday Polyester rather than Elastomultiester (I assume it must be cheaper), but I’ve always avoided this alternative blend.
+As a side note, a few manufacturers decided to go for 6% of everyday Polyester rather than Elastomultiester (I assume it’s cheaper), but I’ve always avoided this alternative blend.

 Moving on to blend D, I only have a pair of jeans with that fabrics, and they make for very fresh and light summer jeans.
 Recommended.